benjaminbolbrinker/teoroo-journal-club/README.rst

 ------------------------------------

 Let's assume we want to calculate the *n* th number of the Fibonacci sequence.
-We have written the following recursive function.
+The following recursive function does the job.

 .. code:: python